Adriel Ba Loua: Gabala

 On 12 July 2025, Azerbaijan Premier League club Gabala announced the signing of Ba Loua from Caen, to a one-year contract.
+On 10 June 2026, Gabala announced that Ba Loua had left the club after his contract had expired.

+Gwangju

+On 3 July 2026, K League 1 club Gwangju announced the signing of Ba Loua.

 International career

 Ba Loua is quoted for U-20 international championships for the Ivory Coast.
 He has also been represented in the U-23 national team at the Vejle Boldklub.